 5. Initial Rent, Telephone, Bank, and Other Deposits: $0 to $2,000

 - Your telephone service provider will typically require a normally refundable deposit for commercial service.

 - You are required to have a separate business telephone line for your franchise and either an employee to answer your line or a live answering service at all times.

 - Some states also require a deposit for workers’ compensation coverage.

-- You must pay Home Helpers a one-time fee of $2,600 for a Grand Opening Kit.
-The Grand Opening Kit consists of a site license for the required accounting software; answering service for 6 months; a license for the required scheduling and billing software; and various marketing and public relations materials.
+- You must pay Home Helpers a one-time fee of $8,900 for a Business Foundations Kit.
+The Business Foundations Kit consists of a one-year subscription for the required scheduling and billing software (up to 20 clients per month); third-party accounting support for one year; a business telephone number; telephone answering service for one year; registration fee to attend your first national conference; and initial marketing and public relations materials.

 - Certain states require a license for some of the services that you may provide.
-You should investigate licensure requirements for the state in which you will operate and the licensure fees, if any, that may be required.
+You must investigate licensure requirements for the state in which you will operate and the licensing fees, if any, that may be required.